fortygigserver/kmscertbuilder/docs/readme.md

-# certbuilder Documentation
+# kmscertbuilder Documentation

-*certbuilder* is a Python library for constructing X.509 certificates.
+*kmscertbuilder* is a fork of certbuilder, and is a Python library for constructing X.509 certificates using KMS Keys.
 It provides a high-level interface with knowledge of RFC 5280 to produce, valid, correct certificates without terrible APIs or hunting through RFCs.